 If your teams use Gmail for work, there are a couple of ways to go about managing team emails.

-One common approach is to create one single Gmail account to process team emails in inboxes like info@ or support@.
-Then share the credentials with everyone in your team and have all of them log into the same Gmail account.
+One common approach is to create one single Gmail account to process team emails in inboxes like [email protected] or [email protected] Then share the credentials with everyone in your team and have all of them log into the same Gmail account.

 This method of managing team emails, however, has several blatant drawbacks.